Frequently Asked Questions

 What insurances do you take?

-OUT-OF-NETWORK benefits with your insurance can be used by all of the counselors with Lacamas Counseling.
+OUT-OF-NETWORK benefits with most insurances can be used by all of the counselors with Lacamas Counseling, not including graduate student interns.

 In-Network Benefits: